Alfons1Qto12/pp-portfolio-classifier/readme.md

 # pp-portfolio-classifier

-Python script that automatically classifies funds/ETFs managed in [Portfolio Performance](https://www.portfolio-performance.info/) files by the stock types, countries and industry sectors they are invested in.
+Python script that automatically classifies funds/ETFs (for stocks) managed in [Portfolio Performance](https://www.portfolio-performance.info/) files by the asset types, sectors, regions, and countries they are invested in.
 Furthermore it determines the Top 10 holdings of each fund.
-The classifier uses the information from morningstar as a data source for classification.
-It first tries to retrieve the information of the security from Morningstar itself and, if not found, it tries to use the x-ray service.
+The classifier uses the information from Morningstar as a data source for classification.
+It first tries to retrieve the information of the security from Morningstar snapshot API and, if not found (and when `-xr` is used in command line), it tries to use the x-ray service at lt.morningstar.com (without classification for countries or holdings).
-Based on the script by fbuchinger
+Based on the script by fbuchinger and fizban99.

 This version of the script contains a major modification and additional features.
 Instead of creating taxonomies anew, it updates existing ones (if they exist).
 This has the advantage that e.g. colours and balancing weights set by the user are maintained.
 If you want to preserve the earlier versions, please duplicate and rename them before running the script.
 If you want taxonomies to be created from scratch as in the original version, please delete or rename them before running the script.
 Note that the script keeps previously obtained classifications of a fund/ETF, if the instrument is inactive or if no information can be retrieved from Morningstar for the corresponding taxonomy.
 Note also that holdings are kept as classifications in the taxonomy 'Holding' even if they are no longer associated with any security.

 Furthermore, there are the following improvements/features: Script now retrieves data for all active funds/ETFs in the file (not just for those having transactions).
 Script avoids category entries with zero weight.
 Script tries to round total sum of a taxonomy to 100% (or less) when it slightly exceeds 100%.
 Script ignores negative weights and rounds individual weight of a category down to 100%, if it exceeds 100%.
 Script is more verbose and informs user more about its activities.
 Script dumps the retrieved data into pp_data_fetched.csv (which is overwritten in each run).

 Further addition: Script now supports a mechanism to retrieve classification from an alternative ISIN.
 It is used when MorningStar data for the native ISIN does not contain classification for a taxonomy.
 User needs to add #PPC:[ISIN2=*XY0011223344*] with the desired ISIN value to note field of the security in PP (besides other content).

+Latest addition (Oct 2024): Script now also tries to retrieve classifications for stocks when `-stocks` is added to command line.

 ## Warnings & Known Issues
 - Experimental software - use with caution!